science-en-poche/yelandur/API.md

 Aside from querying fields, there are two additional URL parameters that you can
 use:

-* `limit`: set the maximum number of items you want in the answer
+* `limit`: set the maximum number of items you want in the answer (this is applied after all other parameters are applied)
 * `order`: name the field to be used for ordering the items in the answer;
   specifying `-<field-name>` instead of `<field-name>` (i.e. with a minus sign) will reverse-order the items.
 See the *Query errors* section below for